Senators mull censuring Trump as an alternative to impeachment trial

 House Republicans earlier this month introduced a censure resolution condemning Trump "for trying to unlawfully overturn the 2020 presidential election and violating his oath of office."
 But the Democratic majority in the House rejected the resolution, saying it didn’t go far enough in holding Trump accountable.
 The House then voted 232-197 on Jan.
 13 to impeach the president.
 Ten Republicans joined all 222 Democrats in voting to impeach Trump.

 Besides floating a censure resolution, Kaine is also part of a group of Democrats in the Senate considering using the 14th Amendment to the Constitution to bar Trump from holding office again.
-Such a resolution would also need 60 votes to pass.
+Such a resolution would also need 60 votes clear any filibuster hurdle and reach a final vote.